HackerN64/F3DEX3/README.md

 HLE.
 Heavily modified version of F3DEX2, with all vertex and lighting code rewritten from scratch.

-**F3DEX3 is in alpha.
-It is not guaranteed to be bug-free, and updates may bring breaking changes.**
+**F3DEX3 is in beta.
+The GBI should be relatively stable but may change if there is a good reason.**

 [View the documentation here](https://hackern64.github.io/F3DEX3/) (or just look through the docs folder).